top of page

 All the Little Giggles

-As a home-based educator you would play an extremely important role in the lives of the children in your care.
+As a home-based educator you would play an extremely important role in the lives of the tamariki in your care.

 You would provide a safe and nurturing learning environment that encourages their learning and growth.
 You would also be responsible for guiding the learning adventures and supporting each child to build the essential skills they need to be successful in life.

-The key is to enable the children to safely explore their own interests and develop their own individuality, while still providing the structure and guidance needed to help them reach their goals.
+The key is to enable the tamariki to safely explore their own interests and develop their own individuality, while still providing the structure and guidance needed to help them reach their goals.

 What types of Educators are there?